Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/01 - Agile Process/README.md

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to have:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. Logged discussions with a staff member highlighting my typical day-to-day experience on an Agile project